-What is Lumbar Microsurgery?
+What Is Lumbar Microsurgery?

 How you benefit

 Lumbar microsurgery is a way of doing low-back surgery through a small incision.
 There are 2 types of lumbar microsurgery.
-Microdecompression is removal of bone from the spine.
+Microdecompression is removal of bone and ligaments from the spine.
 Microdiskectomy is removal of disk.
 These procedures take pressure off nerves and reduce symptoms.

 During a microdiskectomy, some disk is removed.
 In most cases, a laminotomy must first be done to expose the damaged disk.
 The part of the disk outer wall and soft center that presses on the nerve can then be removed.
 Any disk matter that is loose or that may cause problems in the future is also taken out.
 There is usually enough disk remaining to cushion the vertebrae.